 About

 Sujae Jung is a pianist from Busan, South Korea, and is celebrated for her emotive and honest approach to contemporary jazz.
-She has collaborated with diverse artists, including the bands WINDA and NA5, as well as through her Jung Stratmann project with Wolf Robert Stratmann.
-Their previous releases include Bird of Luck (independently released) and Live at 29th Street (released under 29th Street Editions in 2024).
-They recently released their second duo EP, Tree Huggers.
+She has collaborated with diverse artists, including the band NA5, as well as through her Jung Stratmann project with Wolf Robert Stratmann.
+Their previous releases include Bird of Luck (independently released) and Live at 29th Street (released under 29th Street Editions in 2024), as well as their second duo EP, Tree Huggers (independently released).
+They recently released their first Quartet album, "Confluence," featuring Steve Cardenas and Marko Djordjevic.

-In addition to her jazz work, Sujae leads SueSoom, a solo live ambient music project that blends soft synthesizers with peaceful Korean sound elements—such as temple bells and nature recordings—to create calm, healing, and meditative soundscapes.
-She is also a member of Airplane Ears, an improvised Drum and Bass trio with drummer Dino Kim and electric bassist Wolf Robert Stratmann.
+In addition to her jazz work, she is also a member of Airplane Ears, an improvised Drum and Bass trio with drummer Dino Kim and electric bassist Wolf Robert Stratmann.

 Sujae also leads Intertwined, a project that combines Korean traditional music and contemporary jazz, integrating sigimsae (ornamental melodic gestures) and jangdan (traditional rhythmic cycles).
 In this group, she performs with Ned Rothenberg (alto saxophone), Satoshi Takeishi (drums & percussion), and Wolf Robert Stratmann (double bass).